-The Trust Agreement establishes a Debt Service Reserve Fund as security for all Bonds other than Guaranteed Bonds and requires it to be funded in an amount equal to the Debt Service Reserve Fund Requirement.
-The term "Debt Service Reserve Fund Requirement" means as of any date of calculation, an amount equal to the least of (i) 10% of the aggregate original net proceeds from the sale of all Bonds Outstanding other than Guaranteed Bonds, (ii) 125% of average annual Debt Service on all Bonds Outstanding other than Guaranteed Bonds and (iii) the maximum amount of Debt Service due in any future Fiscal Year on all Bonds Outstanding other than Guaranteed Bonds.
-After the issuance of the Series 2015A Bonds, the amount on deposit in the Debt Service Reserve Fund will be equal to the Debt Service Requirement.
+The Trust Agreement establishes a Debt Service Reserve Fund as security for all Bonds and requires it to be funded in an amount equal to the Debt Service Reserve Fund Requirement.
+The term "Debt Service Reserve Fund Requirement" means as of any date of calculation, an amount equal to the least of (i) 10% of the aggregate original net proceeds from the sale of all Bonds Outstanding, (ii) 125% of average annual Debt Service on all Bonds Outstanding and (iii) the maximum amount of Debt Service due in any future Fiscal Year on all Bonds Outstanding.
+After the issuance of the Series 2019 Bonds, the amount on deposit in the Debt Service Reserve Fund will be equal to the Debt Service Reserve Requirement.
 In lieu of depositing cash to the Debt Service Reserve Fund, the Authority may fund all or a portion of the additional amount required to be deposited into the Debt Service Reserve Fund with a surety bond, an insurance policy, a letter of credit or another similar obligation (and may replace such surety bond, insurance policy, letter of credit or similar obligation from time to time) providing for payments in an amount equal to the difference between the Debt Service Reserve Fund Requirement and the sums, if any, on deposit in the Debt Service Reserve Fund at the time it is proposed to deposit a surety bond, or other like instrument, into the Debt Service Reserve Fund.

-A Supplemental Trust Agreement under which Bonds were issued in December, 2014 contains an amendment to the Trust Agreement eliminating the Debt Service Reserve Fund Requirement by reducing the amount of the Requirement to zero.
+The Twenty-Seventh Supplemental Trust Agreement dated as of December 1, 2014 contains an amendment to the Trust Agreement eliminating the Debt Service Reserve Fund Requirement by reducing the amount of the Requirement to zero.
 The amendment will become effective when approved by the Owners of a majority of the aggregate principal amount of the Bonds outstanding.
-The amendment was consented to by the Owners of the Bonds issued in December, 2014, and the original purchasers of the Series 2015A Bonds will be deemed, by their purchase of the Series 2015A Bonds, to have consented to the amendment on behalf of themselves and all subsequent Owners of the Series 2015A Bonds.
-The amendment is expected to be consented to by the Owners of all Bonds issued after the Series 2015A Bonds until the amendment becomes effective.
-The Owners of outstanding Bonds issued prior to December, 2014 may also be solicited to give their approval to the amendment.
-Following the issuance of the Series 2015A Bonds, the Authority estimates that the Owners of approximately 12% of the aggregate principal amount of Bonds outstanding will have given their consent to the amendment.
+Owners of the following Bonds were deemed to have consented to the amendment on behalf of themselves and all subsequent Owners of such Bonds: Project Revenue Bonds, Series 2014B (Green Bonds); Project Revenue Bonds, Series 2014C; Refunding Revenue Bonds, Series 2014D; Project Revenue Bonds, Series 2015A; Refunding Revenue Bonds, Series 2016A; Project Revenue Bonds Series 2017A; Project Revenue Bonds, Series 2017B; Project Revenue Bonds, Series 2017C (Federally Taxable); and Refunding Revenue Bonds, Series 2017D.
+The amendment is expected to be consented to by the Owners of the Series 2019 Bonds and by the Owners of all Bonds issued after the Series 2019 Bonds until the amendment becomes effective.
+Following the issuance of the Series 2019 Bonds, the Authority estimates that the Owners of approximately 42% of the aggregate principal amount of Bonds outstanding will have consented or been deemed to have consented to the amendment.

-By their acceptance of the Series 2015A Bonds, the Owners thereof agree to all of the terms of the Trust Agreement as currently in effect and to the amendment reducing the amount of the Debt Service Reserve Fund Requirement to zero.
+By their acceptance of the Series 2019 Bonds, the Owners thereof agree to all of the terms of the Trust Agreement as currently in effect and to the amendment reducing the amount of the Debt Service Reserve Fund Requirement to zero.